+where again the functions are entirely empirical and highly tunable.
+This model has been recommended as effective for computational use (Jazar, 2008).

 Chapter 3: Program Structure

 SimuLink Model

 The equations of motion derived at this point are highly nonlinear and cannot be solved analytically.
 In order to obtain an approximate solution, some numerical scheme will have to be adopted.
 SimuLink, a professionally developed extension to MATLAB, allows for the approximation of large, highly nonlinear systems via the method of block diagrams.
 It also allows for the use of logic in a manner similar to the use of *.m files.
 The initial solving scheme for the vehicle model is shown in Figure 8.